The Flask Mega-Tutorial Part VIII: Followers

 self.assertFalse(u1.is_following(u2))

-self.assertEqual(u1.followed.count(), 0)
+self.assertEqual(u1.following_count(), 0)

-self.assertEqual(u2.followers.count(), 0)
+self.assertEqual(u2.followers_count(), 0)

 def test_follow_posts(self):